aziascreations/CircuitPython-Ebyte-E32/readme.md

 ## Legal Disclaimer
 Proper usage of E32 modules and adherence to your local laws and other RF-related laws all fall under your responsibility.<br>
-Improper use can result in physical damage to your module, and it may also break some of your local laws, especially those regarding RF transmissions.
+Improper use can result in physical damage to your module, and may also break some of your local laws, especially those regarding RF transmissions.

 An example of these law-related issues would be the usage of `E32-443T30D` / `TTL-1W` modules in most of europe.<br>